spydder/spydder.github.io/_posts/2024-01-13-Brainfuck.md

 	]
 	```

-7. Finally, it remains to increase the resultant of each decimal and have it displayed on the console with a dot:
+7. Finally, it remains to increase the resultant of each decimal and have it displayed on the console with a dot.
 	```brainfuck
 	+++++ +++++
 	[